xiexnot/Funrest/README.md

-# forest
+# Funrest

-Forest is a story learning board based on micro-computer ([Arduino](https://www.arduino.cc/)) for imparied children.
+Funrest is a story learning board based on micro-computer ([Arduino](https://www.arduino.cc/)) for imparied children.
+Initially, Funrest is just a final project of courses in both NTU(National Taiwan University) and NTUST(National Taiwan University of Science and Technology).
+With the rapid development by two designer from NTUST, Funrest becomes a complete learning product for visual imparied children.
+In 2015, Funrest was exhibited in one of the most famous exhibitions among young designers - YODEX.

 ## Getting Started